 The concrete sector can reduce its carbon emissions associated with the production of concrete and its constituent materials by improving energy efficiency or reducing consumption.
 The indicator (kWh/tonne) also referred to as 'energy intensity' reports energy consumption during the manufacture of concrete products.
-For comparison, during 2015, the precast sector (all product groups) reported the energy consumption to be 46.8 kWh/tonne.
+For comparison, during 2016, the precast sector (all product groups) reported the energy consumption to be 52.8 kWh/tonne.

-Our performance in 2016 resulted in the production of a standardised tonne of our masonry blocks consuming 13.62 kWh of energy per tonne of concrete.
-This equates to energy use of 2.3 kWh/m of blocks (100mm equivalent width) produced.
+Our performance in 2017 resulted in the production of a standardised tonne of our masonry blocks consuming 14.1 kWh of energy per tonne of concrete.
+This equates to energy use of 2.4 kWh/m2 of blocks (100mm equivalent width) produced.
 Our indicator is to reduce energy used in production by 1% year on year against a 2012 baseline target of 22.3 kWh per tonne.
-This is an improvement in our performance compared to 2015 (14.8 kWh/tonne) and we remain confident of achieving our objective for energy reduction.
+This is an improvement in our performance compared to 2015 (14.8 kWh/tonne) but a small increase ((0.4kWh/tonne) compared to 2016 performance.